Flat Fee Landlord

 When a Home Warranty Makes Sense for Rental Landlords

-• Older properties (15+ years) with aging systems likely to require replacement
+• Older properties (15+ years) with aging systems likely to require replacement within the warranty period

 The Vendor Quality Problem